Tom-PIT/Connected.Docs/en/Common/CodeLists/MeasureUnits.md

 ## Editing

-To edit an existing measure unit, click the unitâ€™s **Name** in the list.
+To edit an existing measure unit, click the unit's **Name** in the list.
 The interface switches to edit mode, displaying the existing values for modification.

 ![Edit measure unit](../Images/MeasureUnitsEdit.png "Edit measure unit")